Table of Contents

 It is a high-quality treatment of PDA in children and adults, and serious complications are a rare occurrence.
 It is more advantageous than surgical closure where a patient’s ductus arteriosus is calcified and pulmonary vascular resistance surges.

 Another advantage of this technique is that it can be done using different devices and techniques to take care of the variations in shape and size of each PDA.
 Complications include distortion of flow in the proximal part of the left pulmonary artery, hemolysis resulting from high –speed residual shunting, vein thrombosis, and infection.

 While surgical management results in more pain and morbidity than transcatheter closure, they are extremely safe and successful especially for bigger ductus.
 Mortality rates are very low and lots of complete closures have been reported.
-Significant complications include bleeding, a pneumothorax, infection, etc.and long term complications can be narrowing of aorta, incomplete closure and reopening of the PDA.however, such complications are very rare.
+Significant short term complications include bleeding, a pneumothorax, infection, etc.and long term complications can be narrowing of aorta, incomplete closure and reopening of the PDA.however, such complications are very rare.